gamblevore/speedie/README.md

 # Install Via Github (MacOSX only) #

-1) Download the files via github, and install Speedie at ~/Speedie/
+1) Download the files via github, placing the repo at ~/Speedie/
 2) Run this command `ln -s  ~/Speedie/Terminal/Speedie /usr/local/bin/speedie`.
 	This will allow speedie to be run from the command-line.
 Also run `ln -s  ~/Speedie/Terminal/Speedie /usr/local/bin/spd` to make it quicker.
 3) If /usr/local/bin/ isnt in your command-line PATH, then you can find instructions on how to do that elsewhere.